Bill Genaust: Battle of Iwo Jima

 Around noon, Marine photographers Sergeant Genaust and Private Campbell were ordered to go up Mount Suribachi.
 On the way there, they met Associated Press photographer Joe Rosenthal, who first arrived on Iwo Jima with the 4th Marine Division on February 19 (he went back and forth from a ship each day), but missed the first flag raising on top.
 The three photographers proceeded to climb up Mount Suribachi together as four Marines from Second Platoon, E Company, also climbed up with orders to raise a large replacement flag on top.
 On the way up, Rosenthal, Genaust, and Campbell met Lowery coming down who told them about the first American flag raising.
 Once on top, another Japanese pipe was found and the second and larger U.S. flag was attached unto it which would make a single flag on top more visible from any point on the island.
 After the three got on top, Genaust with his Bell & Howell Auto Master Filmo 16mm Motion Picture Camera, stood at the left side of Rosenthal, and filmed the second flag being hoisted by six Marines.
 Under Lt.
 Schrier's orders, the larger flag was raised as the smaller flag was lowered.

 Genaust's film captured the six Marines getting in place to raise the larger flag, the raising of the flag/flagstaff, and the securing of the bottom of the flagstaff with rocks.
 Rosenthal became famous for taking the black and white photograph of the second flag raising which appeared in Sunday newspapers on February 25.
 Similar still photographs were also taken on top of Mount Suribachi by Campbell and other photographers including a U.S. Army and U.S. Coast Guard photographer.
 Genaust's film also captures other Marines on the summit as they gaze up at the flag during the second flag raising.
 These Marines are not visible in Rosenthal's famous photograph.

 Death

-Genaust was reported missing in action on March 3, 1945, after he was shot in a large cave at or around Hill 362-A, located on the northern part of Iwo Jima.
+On March 3, 1945, Genaust was reported missing in action after he was shot in a large cave at or around Hill 362-A, located on the northern part of Iwo Jima.
 On March 4, he was ruled killed in action.
-After talking with two photographers at Iwo Jima, Genaust's friend Lt.
-Col. Donald L. Dickson offered the following account of Genaust's death in a letter to his widow:
+After talking with two photographers at Iwo Jima, Genaust's friend, Lieutenant-Colonel Donald L. Dickson offered the following account of his death in a letter to his widow: